 Siren songs and loosened bonds.
 War, campaign slogans, and assassination....

 1968.
-When the Raysons leave D.C. for the gathering anarchy of Berkeley, each embraces the moment in a hippie paradise that’s fast becoming a cultural ground zero.
+When the Raysons leave D.C. for the gathering anarchy of Berkeley, twelve-year-old Alice embraces the moment in America’s cultural ground zero.
 Feeling estranged from her family and school, Alice falls in with Jim and Valerie Dupres.
 Jim and Valerie have been learning the ropes on Telegraph Avenue and camping out in People’s Park.
-As family and school fade away in a tear gas fog, young Alice feels an ambiguous freedom in the 1960s counterculture.
+As family and school fade away in a tear-gas fog, Alice feels an ambiguous freedom.
 Following the Summer of Love, she must find her way through a new world where street signs hang backward and there’s a bootleg candy called Orange Sunshine.
 Caught up in a rebellion that feels equally compelling and absurd, Alice could become a casualty—or she could defy the odds and become her own person.
 One thing is sure: there’s no going back.

 “This intense retrospective on people yanked out of the strait-laced Fifties and tossed into a culture of anything goes will appeal to readers wanting to learn more about Berkeley’s days of rage.” — G. J. Berger, Historical Novel Society